leouieda/egu2014/presentation/notes.md

 * The top of the body is estimated correctly in most places
 * It is also able to separate between the two where they become close

+# 27

+* What happens if I increase the height to 120 km?

+# 28

+* This is the gzz field at 120km
+* Notice from that the data it is not possible to distinguish between the two lineaments

+# 29

+* Once again the inversion fits the data within the error limits

+# 30

+* This is the results we get, compared to the one obtained for 20km height
+* The inversion underestimates the depth of the sources
+* It is no longer able to distinguish between the two lineaments
+* However, it resembles the general shape of the true sources

+# 31

+* What if we increase the height even further to 270km?

+# 32

+* This is the gzz observed at 270 km

+# 33

+* You can see that the result is even worse than at 270km
+* The inversion completely misses the bend in the southern part of the source to the right and underestimates the top

+# 34

+* Now lets consider another model, this time of a magmatic underplating (or a somehow denser lower crust)
+* This is based on the model proposed by Mariani et al for the Parana Basin in Southern Brazil

+# 35

+* This is the Bouguer anomaly for the Parana basin region, corrected for the Moho and sediments
+* You can see a positive residual anomaly over the basin
+* This is explained by the authors as a magmatic underplating resulting from the flood basalts of the Serra Geral formation
+* Taking a look at their inversion result for the a-a' profile

+# 36

+* They tested three different reference levels and obtained the thickness of the underplating

+# 37

+* So I made a simple model based on this solution
+* The model is 10 x 5 degrees and 15 km thick
+* The top is at 30km and the density contrast is 200 kg.m-3

+# 38

+* This is the gzz field calculated at 250km altitude and noise corrupted

+# 39

+* Again, the seed used to start the inversion was located at the top and has the correct density contrast

+# 40

+* This is the result I get after running the inversion
+* Notice that it fits the data and recovers a slightly smoothed version of the true model

+# 41

+* But what happens if I use the wrong the density?
+* In reality there would be no way to know the exact value of the density
+* So what I want to test here is how sensitive is the result to the given density

+# 42

+* On the top, is the result I get if I assign a higher density to the initial seed
+* And on the bottom, if I assign a lower density
+* As you can see, the effect is merely a thickening or thinning of the estimate
+* The overall relief is maintained
+* This is something that is know to happen in traditional non-linear inversions and this is just to show that the same thing happens here

+# 43-44-45

+* In conclusion, I have adapted the inversion method of planting anomalous densities for tesseroids

+# 46

+* The tests on synthetic data show for what types of geometries this inversion works well
+* Lineaments, flat slabs, and plumes work well
+* What still doesn't work well are dipping models, for example a subducting slab
+* I'm still trying to come up with a clever trick to make those work

+# 47

+* Height matters, specially for crustal structure
+* So calculate your data as close as possible
+* But not too close because the tesseroid forward modeling becomes slow

+# 48

+* Missing the density contrast doesn't affect the general geometry of the solution
+* One way to overcome the restraint of having to know the density is to test different values and see which solution agrees more with other data

+# 49

+* What I'm working on for the future is testing different combinations of tensor components to see if/how they impact the inversion
+* Find a way to make dipping models work
+* Apply to this to real data

 -------------------------------------------------------------------------------